TheJare/stardust-48k/README.md

 The authors of the original game have all given permission to make this project public.

+Jump straight to the current version of the game's source code [here](s1.asm).

 ## How was this done?

 We downloaded a few Spectrum emulators since we didn't know which were best